 Basis of Accounting: The accounting and financial reporting treatment applied to a fund is determined by its measurement focus.
 The enterprise fund type is accounted for on a flow of economic resources measurement focus.
 With this measurement focus, all assets, deferred outflows, liabilities, and deferred inflows associated with the operation of this fund are included on the balance sheet.
-Net position is segregated into amounts invested in capital assets, net of related debt, amounts restricted and amounts unrestricted.
+Net position is segregated into net investment in capital assets, amounts restricted and amounts unrestricted.
 Enterprise fund type operating statements present increases (i.e., revenues) and decreases (i.e., expenses) in net total position.